WebNovelMINDAZA22.73%

 "Don't worry, they will be fine.
 Soon the rain will stop."

 Granny Juana made another chant.
-Verse after verse she said, "Open the light and guide everyone for a journey on."
+Verse after verse.
+Mindaza hears the one sentence, "Open the light and guide everyone for a journey on."

-The sun cast shadows on high cheekbones and strong jaws so, for the first time, Mindaza saw the hidden strength of these people.
-She saw the deep eyes and set mouths and wondered how these men and women would have looked twenty or thirty years or so back, when they were in their prime.
+For the first time, Mindaza saw the hidden strength of these people.
+She saw the deep eyes and set mouths.
+She even wondered how these men and women would have looked ten or twenty years back then, when they were in their prime.

 Mindaza stretched her neck backwards as far as she could to view the cliffs, "Mother, why are we here?"